wozniak-works/Buran-Ortho/README.md

 # Buran-Ortho
 A 39-key orthogonal keyboard with support for two knobs.
+Forked version with hotswap sockets.

 Used License :: [Cern Open hardware](/LICENSE)